Klik hier voor Nederlands.

 Let me be honest with you.
 I often let myself get distracted.

-I do know that I am a man who quickly becomes enthusiastic about the many new things that come on my path.
-And yet, I can really enjoy it when I’m in flow, when I can fully focus on a task.
-That gives me a lot of fulfillment and I would like to experience that more.
+I know I am a person who quickly becomes enthusiastic about the many new things that come my way.
+And yet, I can enjoy it when I’m in the flow and fully focused on a task.
+That gives me a lot of fulfillment, and I would like to experience that more.
 Does this sound familiar to you?

-My wife is a master in focus.
-If she has a goal, then she has the capacity to commit herself 100% and not to be distracted.
-I see more people doing things in my environment and I envy these people.
+My wife is a master of focus.
+If she has a goal, she can commit herself 100% and not be distracted.
+I see more people doing this, and I envy them.
 In fact, I have been looking for something that could help me focus better.
-In this and this article I wrote how you can be more productive and I have also written about procrastination.
+In this and this article, I wrote about how you can be more productive, and I have also written about procrastination.

-How come we actually get distracted?
+How do we get distracted?
 Mark Tigchelaar clearly explains this in his book Focus On / Off (currently only available in Dutch).
 I am very happy to have found this book.
 I have never read a book so quickly and with so much focus.
 There were so many tips and techniques that I could practice right away.
-It makes me very happy and I couldn’t wait to share it with you.
+It makes me very happy, and I couldn’t wait to share it with you.

 Let me start with that anyway.
-This book is ideal for people who are distracted too much, managers who do not get to work on their own tasks because they are constantly helping their team, people who are on the brink of having a burnout (or currently have a burnout), entrepreneurs, people who work in an office garden, people who worry a lot , creative people, people who feel that they must constantly keep all the balls in the air and … people who are addicted to distraction!
+This book is ideal for people who are distracted too much, managers who do not get to work on their own tasks because they are constantly helping their team, people who are overstimulated, people who are on the brink of having a burnout (or currently have a burnout), entrepreneurs, people who work in an office garden, people who worry a lot, creative people, people who feel that they must constantly keep all the balls in the air and … people who are addicted to distraction!

-Mark Tigchelaar is a neuropsychologist and talks about 4 concentration leaks that ensure that you are not focused properly.
-All chapters are filled with scientific evidence (which is easy to understand).
-The first part of the book talks about the concentration leaks and the second part focuses on productivity, distraction by managers and addiction to distraction.
+Mark Tigchelaar is a neuropsychologist who discusses four concentration leaks that ensure you are not focused properly.
+All chapters are filled with the newest scientific evidence (which is easy to understand).
+The book’s first part discusses concentration leaks, and the second part focuses on productivity, manager distraction, and addiction to distraction.

 Too few stimuli

 Your brain is a supercomputer and if there are too few stimuli, it will get bored.
-Then it searches for distraction.
-For example, you dwell of during a conversation or you let yourself distract by reddit or Facebook during your work.
+Then, it searches for distraction.
+For example, you dwell during conversations or distract yourself from work with X or Facebook.

 Too many internal stimuli

-As I am writing this article, I think it would be useful to email M & M about a meeting we have tomorrow.
+As I write this article, I think it would be useful to email M&M about tomorrow’s meeting.
 I also realized that an invoice has not yet been paid.
-I actually want to send the client a reminder email.
+I want to send the client a reminder email.
 I also would like a good cup of coffee.

-Our supercomputer is very good at distracting and this makes it difficult for us to focus.
+Our supercomputer is very good at distracting, making it difficult for us to focus.

 Entlistungsfreude

 What to do?
-Do a brain dump regularly and enjoy Entlistungsfreude.
+Do a brain dump or mind sweep regularly and enjoy Entlistungsfreude.
 Write down all your ideas and tasks.
 This ensures peace of mind.
 After all, it no longer costs brain capacity to remember something.
 The Braintoss app was an absolute eye-opener for me.
-I do not always have a pen of paper to hand.
+I do not always have a pen or paper to hand.
 If there is something you do not want to forget, record it.
 Braintoss will email you your reminder.

 Routines